Cresce il Food Waste ogni settimana gettati oltre 680 grammi di cibo a testa

 - Tesco vows to ‘revolutionise’ food waste battle with new animal feed facility - The focus of the operation will be on bakery and fresh produce, while an additional, separate process will see meat and fish surplus also used in household petfood ... thegrocer.co.uk

+- Cresce il Food Waste, ogni settimana gettati oltre 680 grammi di cibo a testa - (Adnkronos) - Aumenta il food waste nelle case degli italiani.
+Nel 2024 lo spreco di prodotti alimentari in Italia segna +45,6%: ogni settimana finiscono nel bidone della spazzatura 683,3 grammi di ci ... reggiotv

-- Man buys mystery bags for £3 in Scottish Starbucks – and strikes gold with what's inside - Savvy foodie Alister James McRoberts bought two mystery Too Good To Go bags from his local Starbucks in Elgin, Scotland, and revealed all the foodies he found inside them ... msn
+- Man buys £3 Too Good To Go bags from Starbucks and ends up striking gold - Bargain hunter Alister James McRoberts has won big after picking up two mystery Too Good To Go bags from his local Starbucks in Elgin, Scotland, for less than £6 – including 35 slices of shortbread ... mirror.co.uk

 Video Cresce FoodVideo Cresce Food